Pranav Sharma

 Pranav Sharma (प्रणव शर्मा) is an astronomer and science historian known for his work on the history of the Indian Space Program.
-He has curated Space Museum at the B. M. Birla Science Centre (Hyderabad, India).
+He has curated the Space Museum at the B. M. Birla Science Centre (Hyderabad, India).
 Sharma was in charge of the history of the Indo-French scientific partnership project supported by the Embassy of France in India.
-He is a national award-winning science communicator and has extensively worked in the popularization of astronomy education in India.
+He is a national award-winning science communicator and has extensively worked on the popularization of astronomy education in India.

 He also served as the Policy and Diplomacy Advisor to United Nations International Computation Centre and Member Secretary (Policy, Transdisciplinary Disruptive Science, and Communications) for G20-Science20.